natalieagus/50002-2022/_notes/g_turingmachine.md

 > The key feature for a Turing Machine is this *infinite* tape (hence its capability of processing arbitrary input).

-A Turing Machine with the following specification can easily solve the problem and is capable to accept any **arbitrarily** long input with **lesser number of states**:
+A Turing Machine with the following specification can easily solve the problem and is capable to accept any **arbitrarily** long input with **less number of states**:

 <img src="https://dropbox.com/s/j7nxw2pwh5cau03/tmincr.png?raw=1"   >